Have Canoe, Will Travel

 |Photo: Lisha Newman|

-Canoeing is one of my favorite ways to enjoy the Oklahoma outdoors.
-I use these vessels to get to hard-to-reach fishing areas, where fishing is generally best, and for unobtrusive wildlife viewing.
+Canoeing is a great way to enjoy the Oklahoma outdoors.
+Not only can you get to hard-to-reach fishing areas, but also you'll be treated to unobtrusive wildlife viewing.
 With no noisy, smelly gasoline engines, canoes allow us to get close to streamside wildlife.
 They’re also easy to portage over shallow riffles and low-water bridges, and, compared to motorboats, they don’t cost much.
 If you’d like to see the outdoors from a new perspective, try canoeing one of these Oklahoma streams.

 The Illinois River, in northeast Oklahoma, may be the state’s most popular stream for canoeing.
 A gentle, shallow stream, the Illinois River is great for novice paddlers.
 It is also easy to get to and features several outfitters along its course.
 While the portion of the river above Lake Tenkiller is preferable for canoeing, I have encountered paddlers in the Lower Illinois River.
 Due to water discharges from the dam, however, this section’s flow is more irregular and given to dramatic fluctuation.